Rich107/opencode.nvim/README.md

 ## ✨ Features

 - Auto-find any `opencode` process running inside Neovim's CWD, or open in an embedded terminal
-- Select and input customizable prompts
+- Select and input prompts
-- Inject customizable editor context
+- Inject editor context
 - Auto-reload edited buffers
 - Write and refine prompts quickly with completions, highlights, and normal-mode support